 To print an Excel sheet on a full page, we’ll discuss seven different methods which are equally helpful to print an Excel sheet on a full page and all eight are fairly easy to use.
 To show these methods, we take a dataset that contains the order date, customer name, product ID, order location, book name, author, book type, and purchase price.

-1. Alter Scaling to Print Excel Sheet
+1. Altering Scale to Print Excel Sheet in Full Page

 Our first method is based on the scaling of the dataset.
 This method gives three different ways of scaling: